 Oatey Tip: For high-pressure systems or hot water, use CPVC or copper for dependable performance.

 Pipe fittings ensure smooth plumbing operations.
 Choosing the right types, materials, and installation method is key to a successful DIY or professional job.
+For more information on selecting the best fittings for your specific needs, contact our customer support.

 Material | Pros | Cons | Best Use Cases |